Reverse T3 (also called Reverse Triiodothyronine)

 First, you have room to be suspicious when your Free t4 is higher in the range for awhile, especially above 1.4, and your free T3 is lower.
 Even having a high Free T3 due to adrenal or iron problems (see below) can be the beginning of too much RT3.
 But doing the RT3 has given patients the best clue, especially looking at the ratio between it and the FT3.

 With the RT3 labwork, you are not necessarily looking for a Reverse T3 result high in the range, though that in itself can be a good clue.
-Instead, you are looking for a problem in the ratio between the RT3 and the Free T3. i.e dividing the Free T3 by the Reverse T3 (Free T3 ÷ RT3).
+Instead, you are looking for a problem in the ratio between the RT3 and the Free T3. i.e dividing the Free T3 by the Reverse T3 (Free T3 ÷ RT3)…though they need to be in the same measurement.
+See the I hate math heading below).
 For healthy amounts of RT3, The ratio result should be 20 or larger.
 If lower, you may have a problem.
 Janie has noted that many patients without an excess RT3 issue have a result of 23 or 24.

 One place patients gained good information about all the above was from Dr. Kent Holtorf, here.
 If you scroll down on the former page, you’ll also see mention of a study done with elderly men and RT3.
 Additionally, in the study article titled “Reverse T3 is the best measurement of thyroid tissue levels” found in the 2005, volume 90 issue of The Journal of Clinical Endocrinology & Metabolism, it states that “the T3/rT3 ratio is the most useful marker for tissue hypothyroidism and as a marker of diminished cellular functioning.”